apache/airflow/CONTRIBUTING.rst

 3. Lead change and improvements introduction in the “community” processes and tools
 4. Actively spreads the word about Airflow, example organising Airflow summit, workshops for community members, giving and recording talks, writing blogs
-5. Reporting bugs with details reproduction steps
+5. Reporting bugs with detailed reproduction steps

 Contributors